Eliastik/page-shadow/ROADMAP.md

 * [x] When selecting a custom theme and then choosing a classic theme, the other tabs keep the custom theme
 * [ ] Filter: disable class for matched filter on an element but no longer matched following changes in the element
 * [ ] Firefox bug: Page Color inversion - broken float: https://stackoverflow.com/questions/52937708/why-does-applying-a-css-filter-on-the-parent-break-the-child-positioning (difficult to fix)
+* [ ] Bug with solveforum.com : Increase contrast setting cannot be applied -> classes on body element are removed

 ### Future